HallaSurvivor/Blog/_posts/2022-07-11-infinity-categories.md

 _specific_ category in mind, model categories are where we actually want to do our computations.

-It begs the question, though, just how nice _are_ $\infty$-categories?
+It begs the question, though: just how nice _are_ $\infty$-categories?
-After all, this abstraction needs to justify itself somehowj
+After all, this abstraction needs to justify itself somehow.

 Let's start with the most obvious issue with model categories: the lack of functors between them.
 Once we pass to $\infty$-categories, then we know